psakhis/Groovy_MiSTer/Readme.md

   [Groovy]<br />
   main=MiSTer_groovy<br />
   </sub>

+  - Only for XDP high performance feature, some tweaks on Linux are needed.
+For UDP isn't needed.
+  1. Replace kernel: zImage_dtb file on /media/fat/linux (is same [kernel](MiSTer-devel/Linux-Kernel_MiSTer#55) with some patches for eth0 driver and builded with CONFIG_XDP_SOCKETS=Y)
+  2. Save groovy_xdp_kern.o to /usr/lib/arm-linux-gnueabihf/bpf (this program will be injected on eth while xdp is running)
+  3. Save libelf.so.1 on /usr/lib (library requiered)
+  4. On MiSTer.ini change binary from MiSTer_groovy to MiSTer_groovy_XDP
 ## Emulators available
 ### [GroovyMAME](https://github.com/antonioginer/GroovyMAME/releases) <br />
   MAME fork by @Calamity, download mame_mister.ini and rename to mame.ini